 Students who are eligible for a GTA, but not on a GTA, and would like to be considered should notify the GAA and submit a statement of support from their MP, along with information indicating they are making progress on their degree (see below).
+Requests for a GTA for the Fall semester should be made by 15 January of the preceding academic year.
+Requests for a GTA for the Spring semester should be made by 1 September of the preceding calendar year.
+We request that the MP notify the GAA of a GTA resignation as soon they are certain that their student does not need the GTA line so that department can ensure that all courses are covered.
 The GAA will provide the Dept Chair with this information to approve adding them to the Departmental "wish list".
 GTAs will be awarded to graduate students on the wish list with the above priorities in mind, but also considering the course needing a GTA and what is indicated as coursework completed and what the graduate indicates they can teach in the TA Application form.